Callasaurus/Week-12-Hackathon-TypeScript-Weather-App/README.md

 # React & TypeScript Weather App Hackathon

-This is a weather app created with React and TypeScript during the week 12 Hackathon at the School of Code.
+This is a weather app created with React and TypeScript during the week 12 Hackathon day at the School of Code.
 The app fetches data from an API and displays a list of the different weather conditions of any city (based on user search).
 This was created after 3 days of learning TypeScript and it really highlighted the benefit of the language for me (specifically around strongly typed languages and reducing errors).

 ## Skills